The Northwest Passage

 Media coverage of the voyage

-The voyage highlights were covered in The Irish Times and Afloat and I have given several talks on the voyage and you can find the podcast online at Women and the Sea: Irish Adventures in the North-West Passage.
+The voyage highlights were covered in The Irish Times (and here) and Afloat and I have given several talks on the voyage.
+You can find a podcast online at Women and the Sea: Irish Adventures in the North-West Passage and an Irish TV Interview: Waterford Matters.
 The skipper, Andrew Wilkes, has written a navigation guide to RCCPF Arctic and Northern Waters pilot guide in which you will find many of my photographs.
-To see the full gallery view my portfolio or you can purchare a book of images from the voyage or calendar through my print store.
+To see the full gallery view my portfolio or you can purchase a book of images from the voyage or calendar through my print store.